rhsimplex/rhsimplex.github.io/source/_posts/sagemaker-vs-vertex.md

     train(args)
 ```

-Another pitfall this example doesn't show is that while the Python `ArgumentParser` is capable of handling repeated arguments to make a sequence (for example: `--parameter 1 --parameter 2 --parameter 3` could give you a `parameter: [1, 2, 3]`), since SageMaker is compressing them in to key value pairs in a JSON, you can't use this pattern.
+Another pitfall this example doesn't show is that while the Python `ArgumentParser` is capable of handling repeated arguments to make a sequence (for example: `--dataset dogs --dataset cats --dataset raccoons` could give you a `dataset: [dogs, cats, raccoons]`), since SageMaker is compressing them in to key value pairs in a JSON, you can't use this pattern.
 Naturally, it silently takes the last one.

 Both platforms will mount a storage volume (S3 or GCS bucket) with your training data.
 So here you can either supply your training script with these paths or if you're lazy like me, just copy everything to the directory you expect it to be.